The holiness of God is a powerful force and fascinating theme to study throughout Scripture. Read on to learn more about God's holiness.

 Sacrifice & Atonement

 How does sacrifice and atonement in the Bible work?
-Read on to see how the death of Christ was able to atone for our sins.
+Read on to see how Jesus fulfilled this ancient practice and answered for the sins of humanity once and for all.